Prag8855/aab/content/guides/german-tax-id-steuernummer.md

 The *Umsatzsteuer-ID* is **the German VAT number**.
 It's a 9 digit number with the format "**DE123456789**".
 It's also called *Umsatzsteuer-Identifikationsnummer*, *USt-Identifikationsnummer* or *USt-IdNr.*

-The tax VAT number is for businesses that charge [VAT](/glossary/Umsatzsteuer).
-You need a VAT number to invoice customers in other EU countries.
+This number identifies your business for [[B2B]] transactions in the European Union.
+It proves that you are a business and not a private consumer.
+Your VAT number must appear on your B2B invoices for [EU](/glossary/European%20Union) customers.

+You can have a VAT number even if you don't charge VAT.
+You can also charge VAT without a VAT number.[^3]

 **[How VAT works in Germany ➞](/guides/value-added-tax)**